FascodeNet/alterlinux/docs/README.md

 We are soliciting opinions from various users to make AlterLinux better.

 ##  Twitter　account
+The latest status of Alter Linux is posted on Twitter from time to time.
+From time to time, we also conduct surveys on future policies.

 ### Official
 The following accounts are official.